Rostlab/bindPredict/README.md

 ### Human proteome predictions

 We applied bindEmbed21DL as well as homology-based inference to the entire human proteome.
 While annotations were only available for 15% of the human proteins, homology-based inference allowed transferring annotations for 48% (9,694) and bindEmbed21DL provided binding predictions for 92% (18,663) of the human proteome.
 Both predictions are available in the folder `human_proteome`.
 For predictions made using homology-based inference, values of -1.0 refer to position which were not inferred, and therefore, were considered non-binding.

+## Availability

+bindEmbed21 is also part of [the bio_embeddings pipeline](https://github.com/sacdallago/bio_embeddings) [4].
+Also, predictions of bindEmbed21DL can also be run and visualized on a predicted 3D structure using [LambdaPP](https://embed.predictprotein.org/) [5].

 ## Requirements